 Few homeowners realize the value of thicker paint; every homeowner realizes the value of self-priming paint.
-And reminding homeowners that self-priming paint eliminates the drudgery of painting--well, that's just brilliant marketing.
+And reminding homeowners that self-priming paint eliminates the drudgery of painting—well, that's just brilliant marketing.

-Most surfaces benefit from primer, but it is always needed?
-Clean, dry, and fairly low-porous surfaces in good condition may not needed any kind of priming.
+Most surfaces benefit from a primer, but it is always needed?
+Clean, dry, and fairly low-porous surfaces in good condition may not be needed any kind of priming.
 This describes the walls in a typical interior living room, bedroom, dining room, or hall.

 When Should You Use Self-Priming Paint?